The Three Phases of Pregnancy

 You’ve probably heard the term “trimester” before, which refers to each of the three phases of pregnancy.
 Which each phase of pregnancy comes different developmental stages for the fetus and different experiences for the mother.

 These trimesters start from the first day of your last menstrual period and each last an average of three months.
 Every week there are different developmental changes happening inside a woman’s body.
-It’s a lot of information, but it’s important to know what’s going on during the three phases of pregnancy.
+It’s a lot of information, but it’s important to know what’s going on during these three phases of pregnancy.

 Week 1 – Week 12